intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ## Products

-There are two products for integrating navigation into your Android application, Navigation Core and Navigation UI:
+There are two products for integrating navigation into your Android application, the core Navigation SDK and Navigation UI SDK:

-- **Navigation Core** is where the logic lives for generating routes, tracking progress, receiving instructions, and more.
+- The **Navigation SDK** is where the logic lives for generating routes, tracking progress, receiving instructions, and more.
 You can use this directly via the `MapboxNavigation` class or through the Navigation UI.
-- **Navigation UI** is built on top of Navigation Core (meaning Navigation Core is included when you add the Navigation UI as a dependency).
-It consumes data from Navigation Core and arranges it in default UI components that have various customization options.
+- The **Navigation UI SDK** is built on top of the core Navigation SDK (meaning the Navigation SDK is included when you add the Navigation UI SDK as a dependency).
+It consumes data from the core Navigation SDK and arranges it in default UI components that have various customization options.
 You can use this directly via the `NavigationView` and `NavigationLauncher` classes without touching the core `MapboxNavigation` class directly in your application's code.
-- **Navigation Core and Navigation UI** can be used together if you want to use a mixture of the Mapbox-provided UI components and your own custom UI fed data from Navigation Core.
+- The core **Navigation SDK** and the **Navigation UI SDK** can be used together if you want to use a mixture of the Mapbox-provided UI components and your own custom UI fed data from the core Navigation SDK.

 ## Installation

 You'll need to add the Navigation SDK or Navigation UI SDK as a dependency before developing your app.
 Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/SNAPSHOT or the beta version if one is available.
 Find more information about how to do this inside [the Navigation SDK's GitHub repository](https://github.com/mapbox/mapbox-navigation-android/#using-snapshots).

-### Navigation Core
+### Navigation SDK

 Learn how to install the core Navigation SDK and request your first route using `NavigationRoute`.